MicrosoftDocs/dynamics-365-project-operations/articles/time/customize-weekly-time-entry-grid.md

 ### Time entries and the Time source entity
 Each time entry is associated to a time source record.
-This record determines how and which applications should process the time entry.
+This record determines which applications should process the time entry and how.

 Time entries are always one contiguous block of time with the start, end, and duration linked.